Thoughts, opinions, help and advice for affiliate marketers and mobile users in the UK.

 - Receive your own affiliate newsletter.

-It is a bit of a grey area whether having an affiliate account is strictly allowed, but I don’t see a problem as long as you are respectful.
+It is a bit of a grey area whether having your own personal affiliate account is strictly allowed, but I don’t see a problem as long as you are respectful.

 Avoid the temptation to snoop and tinker with your competitors affiliate programs.
 There are better things you could be spending your time on.

 You may have several staff members who need access to the Awin account.
 It’s not a problem – you can have as many logins as you like, but by default all their contact details will be visible to your affiliate.